Ristellise/AegisubDC/README.md

 All files in this repository are licensed under various GPL-compatible BSD-style licenses; see LICENCE and the individual source files for more information.
 The official Windows build is GPLv2 due to including fftw3.

+## FAQ

+Q: Is ~~Linus~~ Linux supported?
+A: As of now... no, in the future? maybe.

+Q: What's with the release's "blurb" names?
+A: They are mainly picked at random with whatever I'm interested when I released it.

+Q: I'm having issues with random subtitles failing!
+(9212 & Below)
+A: Try switching your video subtitle renderer in `Options > Advanced > Video >Subtitles provider` to `libass`.